kolodny/wttt/README.md

 I wrote a rough draft of this in about an hour so not much thought went into it, but since then it's come along niecly.

-Simple usage is something like
+Sample usage is something like this:

 ```javascript
 wttt(function() {